gspetrou/json-toolbox/README.md

 and unquote-escape.

-To be honest I'm only really making this extension since none of the already-existing extensions which provide this (that I know of) meet the criteria to be used at my work.
+To be honest I'm only really making this extension since none of the already-existing extensions which provide this functionality (that I know of) meet the criteria to be used at my work (open-source and JS-only).

 ## Features - WIP